 The insurance world is known for all sorts of complex and confusing terminology used to describe different relationships—commutation, per excess risk insurance, retrocession and dozens more.
-The concept of fronting is, for most people, one of those confusing ideas, and for good reason.
+The concept of fronting insurance is, for most people, one of those confusing ideas, and for good reason.
 It’s not something you hear about every day, even though it’s happening in the background at companies of all sizes, including some of the world’s biggest.
 This page lays out a few of the basics about fronting arrangements so you can better understand them.

 What Is Fronting?

 Let’s start with this foundational question.
-Essentially, fronting is a word that describes a relationship between two entities: one is an admitted carrier of commercial insurance and the other is an unrelated captive or organization that cannot write insurance coverage.
+Essentially, fronting insurance is a term that describes a relationship between two entities: one is an admitted carrier of commercial insurance and the other is an unrelated captive or organization that cannot write insurance coverage.
 The captive, which is unlicensed and unadmitted, uses the fronting company to issue a compliant insurance policy, which the captive could otherwise not provide due to its lack of licensing.

-The main purpose of fronting is to allow the captive or organization to issue policies in states in which it is not licensed.
+The main purpose of fronting insurance is to allow the captive or organization to issue policies in states in which it is not licensed.
 The other purposes are to comply with insurance regulations, and give the captive access to other services, such as claims handling and excess risk transfer capability, in a cost-effective way.

 What Is a Captive Insurer?